Mouradchelbi/AWS_Terraform_Jenkins_IaC/README.md

 ### Key Features

-- End-to-end AWS setup with Terraform (VPC, subnet, security group, EC2)
+- End-to-end AWS setup with Terraform (VPC, subnet, security group, EC2 -T2 micro free tier)
 - Jenkins is fully installed and started on EC2 via the user data script
 - Automated port access using AWS CLI from within the instance
 - Optimized for low-memory instances (e.g., t2.micro) with swap and JVM tuning